Nonmonotone local minimax methods for finding multiple saddle points

-In this section, inspired by the combination of BB method and nonmonotone globalization strategies in the optimization theory in subsection~\ref{subsec:bb}, we propose the normalized ZH-type and normalized GLL-type nonmonotone LMMs.
-Further, we analyze some related properties and establish the convergence results for them.
-We use the same notations as those in section~\ref{sec:pre} unless specified.
+In this section, in order to relax the restriction of the strict decrease of the objective functional value at each iterative step, we propose a kind of nonmonotone LMM by introducing the normalized ZH-type nonmonotone step-size search strategy for the Fr\'{e}chet-differentiable functionals on a Hilbert space.
+Further, some related properties are analyzed and the global convergence analysis are established.
+The same notations as those in Sect.~\ref{sec:pre} will be used unless specified.